-What is the Easter Vigil? — The biblical themes of light removing darkness and life overcoming death runs through the entire Mass, which consists of four main parts: the Service of Light, the Liturgy of the Word, Liturgy of Baptism and Liturgy of the Eucharist.
+The biblical themes of light removing darkness and life overcoming death runs through the entire Mass, which consists of four main parts: the Service of Light, the Liturgy of the Word, Liturgy of Baptism and Liturgy of the Eucharist.

-"Did Jesus Really Rise from the Dead?" — The resurrection of Jesus is the be-all and end-all of the Christian faith.
+The resurrection of Jesus is the be-all and end-all of the Christian faith.
 If Jesus didn’t rise from the dead, all bishops, priests and ministers should go home and get honest jobs, and all the faithful should leave their churches immediately, because Christianity is a fraud and a joke.
 As Paul himself put it: “If Christ has not been raised, then our proclamation has been in vain.”

 Among the popular Easter symbols, the lamb is by far the most significant of this great feast.
 The Easter lamb represents Christ with the flag of victory.
 The origin of the Easter Egg is based on the fertility lore of the Indo-European races.
 To our pre-Christian ancestors it was a most startling event to see a new and live creature emerge from a seemingly dead object.
 To learn more, see The Significance of Easter Food and Signs of Symbols of Easter.